Red raspberries are popular for their delicious taste and are packed with essential nutrients and polyphenols.

-The most concentrated mineral in raspberries is manganese, and the berries contain 34% of the mineral’s RDI per 100 grams (1).
+The most concentrated mineral in raspberries is manganese; the berries contain 36% of the mineral’s daily value per 100 grams (1).

-The mineral is quite prevalent in food, but raspberries do still provide a significant amount of it.
+The mineral is quite prevalent in food, but raspberries still provide a significant amount.

 Specifically, the gut microbiota changes included;

 - The prevalence of Eubacterium eligens increased by 100%.

 Research on the microbiota is in the early stages, but a higher prevalence of Eubacterium eligens is thought to have potential protective effects against disease states.
 The mechanism behind this may be lowering cholesterol and reducing inflammation in the gut (29).

 The 2022 randomized controlled trial also demonstrated that 125 grams of red raspberries daily over four weeks lowered LDL cholesterol by 7.2% from baseline (28).